andylamp/mfetch_upstreams/README.md

  )
  ```

+ I also assume that you have set your original fork remote branch as `upstream` (you can verify that by using:
- For clarity reasons I suggest you put one directory per line, the script will loop through all of them, no problem.
-Oh
+ `git remote -v` command).
+Additionally, for clarity reasons I suggest you put one directory per line, the script
- and finally it needs your credentials, typed only once as they are cached through `git`'s credential helper for 15
+ will loop through all of them, no problem.
+Oh and finally it needs your credentials, typed only once as they are
- minutes.
+ cached through `git`'s credential helper for 15 minutes.
 That's it basically...